gabrielandre-math/Hide-Menu-on-Scroll-using-HTML-CSS-and-JS/README.md

 # Hide-Menu-on-Scroll-using-HTML-CSS-and-JS
-I created a Hide Menu on Scroll using HTML, CSS and JS, for educational purposes only and for future applications
+I created a Hide Menu on Scroll using HTML, CSS and JS, for educational purposes only and for future applications.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/qBpxYxY